yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Deprecated attributes have been removed from the frontend-taglib-clay tags
+### Removed Deprecated Attributes From the frontend-taglib-clay Tags
 - **Date:** 2021-Jan-26
 - **JIRA Ticket:** [LPS-125256](https://issues.liferay.com/browse/LPS-125256)

 #### What changed?

-The deprecated attributes have been removed from the `frontend-taglib-clay` taglib.
+The deprecated attributes have been removed from the `frontend-taglib-clay` TagLib.

 #### Who is affected?

-Anyone using deprecated attributes for `<clay:*>` tags.
+This affects you if you use deprecated attributes in `<clay:*>` tags.

 #### Why was this change made?

-The `frontend-taglib-clay` module is now using components from [`Clay v3`](https://github.com/liferay/clay), which doesn't support the previous attributes.
+The `frontend-taglib-clay` module is now using components from [`Clay v3`](https://github.com/liferay/clay), which does not support the removed attributes.

 ---------------------------------------